 is when there is no one left alive to remember us.

-the month of october
+for several years during the month of october

 the art of remembering.